 The bumpers on the type 1 base were prone to breaking so when the type 2 rivetted bases were introduced, these were strengthened.

 Red models continued with the type 2 base but new colours followed, blue, orange-red and mid-green, all with silver flash trim.
 These had larger unpainted metal wheels more in scale with the model and some would say the best diecast wheels which Benbros used.
 Also, flat-head & crimped axles started to replace the nail-head type.

 The next version had silver plastic wheels, the first time Benbros used them.
 The model was coloured dark-red and had no silver flash.
 Later the wheels were replaced by black plastic.

-Towards the end of the Station Wagon's production Benbros turned to a completely new colour scheme, a chrome-plated finish with red or blue roof, red or blue trim (side flashes and front & rear lights), and a coloured base which could be either red, blue, green or orange.
-Most of these coloured bases had matching painted metal wheels but some also had black plastic wheels and the green base seems to have only had black plastic.
+Towards the end of the Station Wagon's production Benbros turned to a completely new colour scheme, a chrome-plated finish with red or blue roof, red or blue trim (side flashes and front & rear lights), and a coloured base which could be either red, blue, dark-green, orange or unpainted.
+Most of the coloured bases had matching painted metal wheels but some had black plastic wheels and the green base seems to have only had black plastic.
 There was also a chome variation with unpainted metal wheels.

 With such a range of choices, the Station Wagon is interesting to collect and there is always the chance of discovering a colour combination not previously known!
-It was a popular toy so it is not hard to find although some colours are scarce or rare.
+It was a popular toy so it is not hard to find although some variations are scarce or rare.